dexon-foundation-unofficial-mirror/dekusan/test/unit/development/sample-changelog.md

 ## 2.13.2 2016-10-4

 - Fix bug where chosen FIAT exchange rate does no persist when switching networks
-- Fix additional parameters that made MetaMask sometimes receive errors from Parity.
+- Fix additional parameters that made DekuSan sometimes receive errors from Parity.
-- Fix bug where invalid transactions would still open the MetaMask popup.
+- Fix bug where invalid transactions would still open the DekuSan popup.
 - Removed hex prefix from private key export, to increase compatibility with Geth, MyEtherWallet, and Jaxx.

 ## 2.13.1 2016-09-23